RiddhiDeogade/PetrolPartner/README.md

 Protected routes are accessible only after login.

 ## Deployment
--This project uses GitHub Pages for deployment.
+This project uses GitHub Pages for deployment.

 ### Build the app:
       ```bash